-- BN are a very valid and practical method for making inferences with the data which means to induce probabilistic models which, once calculated, can be used with other data mining techniques.
+- BN is a very valid and practical method for making inferences with the data which means to induce probabilistic models which, once calculated, can be used with other data mining techniques.

-- BN are extremely useful in the understanding of other techniques of artificial intelligence and data mining not working with probabilities that give us the Bayesian techniques.
-This combination of methods is very helpful to optimize the solutions of some problems in data mining.
+- BN is extremely useful in the understanding of other techniques of artificial intelligence and data mining not working with probabilities that give us the Bayesian techniques.
+This combination of methods is very helpful to optimize the solutions to some problems in data mining.

-Learning tasks which face the different methods can be divided into a structural learning and a parametric learning.
+Learning tasks which face the different methods can be divided into structural learning and parametric learning.

 In structural learning, the dependency relationships that exist between the variables in the data set to get the best graph that represents these relationships are established.
 This problem, as it has already stated above, is quite complex, since the search structure representing us better data is an NP-complete problem, which makes it computationally intractable when the number of variables is large.
 Often they seek efficient algorithms which, although are not optimal, yet approaching the solution sought with limited computational costs (Neapolitan, 2003).

 Basically, the structure learning methods are of two types.
 Methods that use setting and algorithms of search metrics are, on the one hand.
 The metric defines the quality of the Bayesian-based on the data network and the search algorithm will try to find the network that maximizes this metric exploring all the possibilities.
 It should take into account that the number of possible graphic structures greatly increases with the number of variables.
 Depending on the metric used and search technique; there is a wide range of procedures that can range from simple greedy methods to methods that use genetic algorithms.